If I asked you “what are the biggest problems with today’s cryptocurrency exchanges?”, your answer would probably include a few of the following.

 All three claim to provide a high level of token functionality, above and beyond traditional exchanges’ discounting and voting uses.
 In addition to functions related to copy trades and trading fees, Blockport and Ethos are both planning to provide additional uses for their tokens.
 The Covesting platform is taking a slightly different approach: all funds to be used for copy trading must be deposited as COV tokens and any profits are also paid as COV tokens.
 This is an interesting strategy which will increase demand for the tokens, as users will effectively be staking them in order to earn potential profits.

 A distinguishing characteristic among these platforms is how they will structure the sharing of copy trade profits.
-Blockport currently has no plans to give a cut of members’ trading profits to the trader they are following.
-In the Covesting platform however, this figure will be 18%.
+Blockport currently has no plans to give a cut off members’ trading profits to the trader they are following.
+In the Covesting platform, however, this figure will be 18%.
 Ethos is yet to detail how it will structure profit payments.
 The sharing of these profits may have implications for the different types of users on each platform (hence orange in the chart).
-For instance, Blockport may be more appealing to users who don’t intend on becoming sought-after traders, whereas Covesting may be favoured by traders looking to capitalize on their knowledge.
+For instance, Blockport may be more appealing to users who don’t intend on becoming sought-after traders, whereas Covesting may be favored by traders looking to capitalize on their knowledge.
 In the end, this choice will likely come down to the size of the Blockport copy trade fee (yet to be announced).

 To remain competitive, Blockport’s copy trade fee and the Covesting profit split (essentially a fee) may end up having to be about the same (currently 28% of profits for Covesting).
 However, Blockport also plans to provide other “premium” functionality accessible via the BPT token, potentially allowing for a copy trade fee lower than Covesting’s.
 There’s also other fees that users will need to consider collectively, such as Covesting’s 2% deposit fee.
 As a side-note, investors should always be wary of exchanges claiming zero fees.
 This is not economically feasible – they will likely be targeting you in other areas or concealing the fees.
 If you want to use a cutting-edge exchange, you should be willing to pay for it.

 Most of the platforms in the chart feature (or will likely feature) alternative ways to earn passive income.
 Covesting and Binance both plan to execute token buybacks/burns.
-Ethos are envisioning lending and other methods.
+Ethos is envisioning lending and other methods.
 And according to Sebastiaan, “more utilities will be developed in the future, thus not excluding other ways to earn BPT.”

 A further strength worth highlighting in all three platforms is their inherent automated investment diversification, provided via copy trade functionality.
 Moreover, Ethos claims they will implement a one-click solution for diversification involving cryptocurrency and traditional assets.